2 Cookin Mamas

 • Add dry ingredients to wet ingredients and mix until just blended.

-• Stir in zucchini and chocolate pieces.
+• Stir in zucchini and chocolate pieces or chips.

 • Pour into prepared loaf pan and bake for 65-75 minutes or until toothpick in center comes out with just a few moist crumbs.